- ‘Goodbye’ in German

 Meaning: I’d better be going

-Translated as ‘I’d better be going’, it’s just the same as it’s English counterpart.
+This phrase is just the same as it’s English counterpart ‘I’d better be going’.
 There is one difference though.
 Remember that German loves to specify whether you are walking / going (gehen) or driving (fahren).
 We have to make this distinction in this phrase.

 So if you are leaving on foot, such as walking out of a café, use ich gehe jetzt besser.
 This is also suitable for ending a phone call with a friend.